C*-algebras of higher-rank graphs from groups acting on buildings, and explicit computation of their K-theory: Introduction

 In Section \ref{S:k-cubes}, we construct \textit{adjacency functions} on the sets of $k$-cubes of $\Gamma$, defining two $k$-cubes to be adjacent if the cells they define in $\Delta$ are adjacent in a certain way.
 This generalises the $2$-dimensional shift system explored in \cite{KimRob2002}, where two squares were considered adjacent if they could be stacked against one another horizontally or vertically.
 In $k$ dimensions, there are $k$ `directions' in which $k$-cubes can be stacked, and hence we define $k$-many adjacency functions.
 We show in Proposition \ref{prop:ufp} that the adjacency functions satisfy a Unique Common Extension Property in the following sense: firstly, consider a $2 \times 2 \times 2$ arrangement of $k$-cubes.
 Then, given an initial $k$-cube and three $k$-cubes adjacent to it in three mutually-orthogonal directions, we can uniquely find four more $k$-cubes which fill in the $2 \times 2 \times 2$ structure (Figure \ref{fig:ufp}).
 In \cite{RobSte1999}, Roberston and Steger show that this $3$-dimensional commutativity of $k$-cubes is enough to imply unique common extensions in all dimensions up to $k$.
-As such, we are able to conclude in Section \ref{S:higher-rank} that a $k$-cube group $\Gamma$ induces a $k$-rank graph $\mathcal{G}(\Gamma)$.
+As such, we are able to conclude in Section \ref{S:higher-rank} that a $k$-cube group $\Gamma$ induces a rank-$k$ graph $\mathcal{G}(\Gamma)$.

-In Theorem \ref{thm:determined_by_K}, we show that the K-theory of our $k$-rank graph $\cst$-algebras determines the $\cst$-algebras uniquely, up to isomorphism.
+In Theorem \ref{thm:determined_by_K}, we show that the K-theory of our rank-$k$ graph $\cst$-algebras determines the $\cst$-algebras uniquely, up to isomorphism.

-We use a technique of \cite{RunStiVdo2019} to build examples of $k$-cube groups, and uncover enough about their K-theory to be able to distinguish their induced $k$-rank graph $\cst$-algebras.
+We use a technique of \cite{RunStiVdo2019} to build examples of $k$-cube groups, and uncover enough about their K-theory to be able to distinguish their induced rank-$k$ graph $\cst$-algebras.
 We note that a $k$-cube group $\Gamma$ is an amalgamated product of $(k-1)$-cube groups, and the induced K-theory has no immediately-discernible relation to that of the $(k-1)$-cube groups which $\Gamma$ contains.
+Until now, there are very few explicit constructions for infinite families of higher-rank graph algebras for which the K-theory is (even partially) known (see, for example, \cite{KPS2008}).

-In the final section, we use Evans' K-theory formulas and our own corollaries to study some $k$-rank graphs arising from cube complexes in a second way, namely as double covers of the cube complexes constructed in Section \ref{S:k-cubes}.
+In the final section, we use Evans' K-theory formulas and our own corollaries to study some rank-$k$ graphs arising from cube complexes in a second way, namely as double covers of the cube complexes constructed in Section \ref{S:k-cubes}.
 This work follows from that of \cite{LawSimVdoPrep}.